Eligibility for Financial Aid

 - Be accepted for admission and admitted into an eligible degree-seeking program at Clarkson College.

-- Be enrolled in at least half-time (undergraduate students: six credit hours; graduate students: three credit hours) for each semester you wishe to be considered for financial aid.
+- Be enrolled at least part-time (undergraduate students: six credit hours; graduate students: three credit hours) for each semester you wish to be considered for financial aid.